What are Actinic Keratoses?

 If you have actinic keratoses, it indicates that you have sustained sun damage and could develop any kind of skin cancer – not just squamous cell carcinoma.

 The best management of multiple actinic keratoses (AKs) over time utilizes a number of modalities both in the dermatology office and at home .

-- Topical Medications- fluorouracil (Efudex, Carac), imiquimod (Aldara, Zyclara) and Ingenol Mebutate (Picato) can all be used to larger areas to get rid of existing AKs and preventing newer ones.
+- Topical Medications- such as fluorouracil (Efudex, Carac) and imiquimod (Aldara, Zyclara) can all be used to larger areas to get rid of existing AKs and preventing newer ones.
 These should be repeated periodically.